-Because a farmer's income fluctuates from year to year, he may elect to be taxed in accordance with a rating formula.
-The formula is based on year average taxable farming income in the current and preceding four years.
+Because a farmer's income fluctuates from year to year, a farmer who is a natural person may elect to be taxed in accordance with a rating formula.
+The formula is based on the average taxable farming income in the current and preceding four years.
 Should he elect to make use of this formula, it is binding upon him in future years and he is not permitted to make use of the provisions relating to government livestock reduction schemes, rating formula for plantation farmers and provisions relating to sugar cane farmers.

-For a farmer commencing farming operations the average taxable income from farming in the first year of assessment ending on or after 1 January 2008 will be two thirds of the taxable income for that period.
+For a farmer commencing farming operations the average taxable income from farming in the first year of assessment ending on or after 1 January 2008 will be two-thirds of the taxable income for that period.